-Below were the changes made to the fund's T&Cs during the year 2020:
+Below were the changes made to the fund's terms and conditions during the year 2020:

-Changes acs during the year 2020; Fund board member Resignation Mr. Details Mohammed Jazzar Clause 10 of IM : Delete Mr. Mohammed Jazzar from the fund board members in section 10 of IM Fund board member Resignation Mr. Clause 10 of IM : Delete Mr. Saleh Al-Sugair from the Saleh Al-Sugair fund board members in section 10 of IM Appointing fund board member Mr. Clause 10 of IM : Appointing Mr. Ammar Bakheet as Ammar Bakheet fund board member in section 10 of IM Appointing fund board member Mr. Clause 10 of IM : Appointing Mr. Abdulaziz Al-Khurayef Abdulaziz Al-Khurayef as fund board member in section 10 of IM Appointing fund board member Mr. Syed Taj Ahmad Clause 10 of IM : Appointing Mr. Syed Taj Ahmad as fund board member in section 10 of IM Fund board member Resignation Mr. Irfan Said Clause 10 of IM : Delete Mr. Irfan Said from the fund board members in section 10 of IM Appointing fund board member Mr. Ali Al- Clause 10 of IM : Appointing Mr. Ali Al-Hawas as fund Hawas board member in section 10 of IM Adjust the VAT in T&Cs and IM Adjust the VAT from 5% to 15% in T&Cs and IM Adding the part contain the ability of The possibility of returning part or all of the fund's return part or all the management fees to management fees to any of the unitholders during the any of Unitholder period of their holding of the units in the fund ,was added in the information memorandum, paragraph 17 b Adjust the VAT in T&Cs and IM Amend the VAT from 5% to become in writing ( Value August the VAT III Tools and IIVI added tax ) instead of 15% in T&Cs and IM Adding in T&Cs part 7(A) and IM Part 5(b): The fund Management fees adjusting manager has the right to waive part or all of the management fees that he deducts from the unitholder Management fees adjusting manager has the right to waive part or all of the management fees that he deducts from the unitholder
+Changes Details Fund board member Resignation Mr. Mohammed Jazzar Clause 10 of IM : Delete Mr. Mohammed Jazzar from the fund board members in section 10 of IM Fund board member Resignation Mr. Saleh Al-Sugair Clause 10 of IM : Delete Mr. Saleh Al-Sugair from the fund board members in section 10 of IM Appointing fund board member Mr. Ammar Bakheet Clause 10 of IM : Appointing Mr. Ammar Bakheet as fund board member in section 10 of IM Appointing fund board member Mr. Fahad Al-Majid Clause 10 of IM : Appointing Mr. Fahad Al-Majid as fund board member in section 10 of IM Appointing fund board member Mr. Syed Taj Ahmad Clause 10 of IM : Appointing Mr. Syed Taj Ahmad as fund board member in section 10 of IM Fund board member Resignation Mr. Irfan Said Clause 10 of IM : Delete Mr. Irfan Said from the fund board members in section 10 of IM Appointing fund board member Mr. Ali Al- Hawas Clause 10 of IM : Appointing Mr. Ali Al-Hawas as fund board member in section 10 of IM Adjust the VAT in T&Cs and IM Adjust the VAT from 5% to 15% in T&Cs and IM

-Note: These changes were duly approved by the Fund Board, CMA and unitholders were informed by notifications
+Adjust the rebate provided by Fund Manager Adjust the rebate provided by Fund Manager on Management fees by 15% to the Unitholders they hold more than 100 m SAR Adjust the VAT in T&Cs and IM Amend the VAT from 5% to become in writing ( Value added tax ) instead of 15% in T&Cs and IM

-- 6) Samba Capital has included all necessary information that would enable unitholders to make an informed judgement about the fund's activities during the period. - 7) Al Razeen USD Fund has not invested in any other fund in 2020. - 8) No special commission was received by the fund manager during the period. - 9) Others: - There has been no conflict of interest situation that required the fund board's approval in 2020. - Samba Capital has not invested in Al Razeen USD fund in 2020.
+Note: These changes were duly approved by the Fund Board, CMA and unitholders were informed by notifications.

-- The ratio of aggregate fees for the year 2020 to the average net asset value is presented in Section II. - Organic breach, 25% of the fund's AUM with one counterparty.
-Due to a decrease in AUM.
+- 6) Samba Capital has included all necessary information that would enable unitholders to make an informed judgment about the fund's activities during the period. - 7) Al Ataa Saudi Equity Fund has not invested in any other fund in 2020. - 8) No special commission was received by the fund manager during the period. - 9) Others: - There have been no conflict of interest situation that required the Fund Board's approval in 2020. - Samba Capital has not invested in Al Ataa Saudi Equity Fund during 2020. - The ratio of aggregate fees for the year 2020 to the average net asset value is presented in section II. - There was no breach of investment limitation during 2020. - The Fund's cash level varies and may rise above 10% under abnormal market conditions.